Book detailing ‘satanic pledge’ found in room of Ana Kriégel murder accused

 Written on another page was: “A volcano is a rupture in the crust of earth.
 Allows hot lava and gases to escape.”

-On the next page were seven names including those of Boy B and his co-accused Boy A. There were various symbols next to each name.
+On the next page were seven names including those of Boy B and his co-accused Boy A and there were various symbols next to each name.

 The book also contained a set of rules including “Don’t talk about it” and “only pledge hosts can give pledges”.
 The other rules were “act normal like nothing happened” and “no talking about Jesus or God, only Satan”.